 The term PIE, in this instance stands, for Protect, Improve, and Expand.

 The Protect portion is concerned with keywords that you already rank for and want to keep locked in their position.
 Quick examples of these would include brand names and keywords closely related to your product or service.
 They are generally late-stage so conversions with these keywords are highly valued.

 The Improve portion deals with opportunity keywords where you rank in the second to tenth Google search result pages.
 These are great “low hanging fruit” keywords that you can increase in authority with tweaks to the pages.

-Along with learning how to do research with Google Keyword planner, here are some other ways Google gives us clues.
+Along with learning how to do research with Google Keyword planner, here are some other ways Google gives us clues for SEO keyword analysis.

 Wikipedia has a trove of information on topics.
 Its moderators do a great job of keeping the posts up to date with new content and relevant links.
 The table of contents on the side gives great information on categories that have been written about with close keyword relevance to the subject matter.